 How to Get Rid of Weeds Strategy 5: Control crab grass with a ‘crab grass preventer’ in the spring

 Spread a pre-emergence preventer in the spring to keep seeds from germinating.

 Preventers usually come as granules that you put on the lawn with a spreader.

 Post-emergence killers may require several applications to work effectively.

 Crab grass is the best example of an annual weedy grass.
 It doesn’t over-winter like perennial weeds.
 Instead, it dies at the end of the growing season and depends on producing thousands of seeds to propagate new clumps in the spring.

 The best weed killer to keep crab grass under control is to apply a crab grass preventer between the first and third mowings in the spring.
 Timing is everything.
 The treatment prevents the seeds from germinating.
 If you wait too long, the seeds will sprout.
-Apply too early and the preventer will dissipate and late germinating seeds
+Apply too early and the preventer will dissipate and late germinating seeds will sprout.

 Make notes in the fall about where your crab grass seems to thrive.
 That, of course, is where the seeds are concentrated, so you don’t need to treat the whole lawn, just the areas that are infested.
 Crab grass loves areas where the ground warms quickest, especially near driveways or sidewalks where the asphalt or concrete helps warm the soil.
 That’s the profile of most other annual grassy weeds too.
 They’re treated much the same way as crab grass, but read the directions on preventer bags to find one that’ll be effective for the annual weeds you want to eliminate.